-From this tutorial, you’ll learn what is an API key, for what reason there is a necessity to get it and how to create your own Google Maps API key in order to have an opportunity to add Google Maps to your website.
+From this tutorial, you’ll learn what is an API key, for what reason there is a necessity to get it, and how to create your own Google Maps API key in order to have an opportunity to add Google Maps to your website.
 Find this outstanding feature within JetElements!

-What are the API keys?
+What is the API key?

 API keys are the credentials that identify the project to which the application is making a call.